 Hopefully by now you can see that hiring Latin American talent is all about preparation.
 If you follow our advice, you too could save thousands of dollars on salary costs, and scale at speed with help from a reliable recruitment partner like Near.

 At Near, we help you hire highly skilled & motivated Latin American talent, from start to finish, in under 21 days.
 With salaries at 30-70% of those in the US, similar culture and shared time zones, hiring with Near is a cost-effective way to expand your workforce that won’t disrupt your day-to-day.
 Remember, our interviews are totally free - no hire, no charge.
 It’s as simple as that.
-Click here to speak to one of our team, and find out how we could help your business.
+Speak to a member of our team to get all your questions answered, and find out how we could help your business.